New theoretical Fe II templates for bright quasars

 The first weakness in the simulation is the use of a constant density assumption.
 Such an approach is widely employed, yet it is not physically warranted.
-The higher temperature of the illuminated face of the cloud and the considerably lower temperature of the dark side would create an enormous pressure gradient which could disrupt the cloud during the dynamical timescale.
+The higher temperature of the illuminated face of the cloud and the considerably lower temperature of the shielded side would create an enormous pressure gradient which could disrupt the cloud on a dynamical timescale.
 Instead, the illuminated cloud must be in pressure equilibrium which also takes into account the radiation pressure \citep{rozanska2006,baskin2014}.
 Some models also suggest the requirement of magnetic pressure for the stability of BLR clouds \citep[e.g.][]{2012MNRAS.425.3172K}.
-Overall, the bright face has a much lower density, and the density is rising towards the dark side.
+Overall, the bright face has a much lower density, and the density is rising towards the unilluminated side.
 Clouds in pressure equilibrium were considered in several papers.
 Some of these computations were done in the context of the warm absorber \citep{rozanska2006,adhikari2015,2019adhikari} but this medium may be the same as BLR.
-The change of the density and temperature is not like a power law but rather like a rapid transition (see e.g. Fig.~1 of \citealt{baskin2014}, or Fig.~3 of \citealt{2019adhikari}), so the LOC model would not reproduce it well, and eventually, a discontinuous jump in density and ionization parameter might be a better approximation.
-Computations of clouds under constant pressure are possible within \cloudy \ environment, and this could be possibly done in the future.
+The change of the density and temperature is not like a power law but rather like a rapid transition (see e.g. Fig.~1 of \citealt{baskin2014}, or Fig.~3 of \citealt{2019adhikari}), so the LOC model would not reproduce it well, and eventually, a discontinuous jump in density and ionizing photon flux might be a better approximation.
+Computations of clouds under constant pressure are possible within \cloudy \ environment, and this could be done in the future.
 Constant pressure assumption will allow for an approximate co-existence of material at strongly different local densities which would be forced by the pressure balance and the temperature gradient, although this would never represent yet the more complicated mixture of conditions which could form when the dynamical aspect of cloud formation/destruction is taken into account.